 Use the Update Document function to update or add a new version of an existing document.
-Depending on the application configuration and repository, you can replace the existing document, create a new version, or update one or more application fields of the existing document.
+Depending on the application configuration and repository, you can create a new version of the document or update one or more application fields of the existing document.